Interferon type I: In multiple sclerosis

-Side effects of type I interferon therapy
+Side effects

 One of the major limiting factors in the efficacy of type I interferon therapy are the high rates of side effects.
-Between 15% - 40% of people undergoing type 1 IFN treatment develop major depressive disorders.
+Between 15–40% of people undergoing type 1 IFN treatment develop major depressive disorders.
 Less commonly, interferon treatment has also been associated with anxiety, lethargy, psychosis and parkinsonism.
-Mood disorders associated with IFN therapy can be reversed by discontinuation of treatment, and IFN therapy related depression is effectively treated with the selective serotonin reuptake inhibitor class of antidepressants.
+Mood disorders associated with IFN therapy can be reversed by discontinuation of treatment, and IFN therapy-related depression is effectively treated with the selective serotonin reuptake inhibitor class of antidepressants.

 Interferonopathies

-Interferonopathies are a class of hereditary auto-inflammatory and autoimmune diseases characterised by upregulated type 1 interferon and downstream interferon stimulated genes.
+Interferonopathies are a class of hereditary auto-inflammatory and autoimmune diseases characterised by upregulated type 1 interferon and downstream interferon-stimulated genes.
 The symptoms of these diseases fall in a wide clinical spectrum, and often resemble those of viral infections acquired while the child is in utero, although lacking any infectious origin.
 The aetiology is largely still unknown, but the most common genetic mutations are associated with nucleic acid regulation, leading most researchers to suggest these arise from the failure of antiviral systems to differentiate between host and viral DNA and RNA.

 Non-mammalian types

-Avian type I IFNs have been characterized and preliminarily assigned to subtypes (IFN I, IFN II, and IFN III), but their classification into subtypes should await a more extensive characterization of avian genomes.
+Avian type I IFNs have been characterised and preliminarily assigned to subtypes (IFN I, IFN II, and IFN III), but their classification into subtypes should await a more extensive characterization of avian genomes.

 Functional lizard type I IFNs can be found in lizard genome databases.

 Turtle type I IFNs have been purified (references from 1970s needed).
 They resemble mammalian homologs.

 The existence of amphibian type I IFNs have been inferred by the discovery of the genes encoding their receptor chains.
 They have not yet been purified, or their genes cloned.